netj/3x/docs/tutorial/README.md

 ![New runs can be queued from the results table.](gui-plan-from-results.png)

-##### Queue Runs from Command Line
+##### Plan Runs from Command Line

 From the command line, within the experiment repository, the following command will achieve the same result as we did in the GUI:

     3x plan algo=quickSort

-Different sets of runs can be easily queued with commands similar to the following:
+Different sets of runs can be easily planned with commands similar to the following:

     3x plan algo=bubbleSort,insertionSort inputSize=10,11,12